Simplification Services

 Interested in Google Ads?
 We have 5 reasons to use Google Ads for small business.
 You can also see WordStream’s guide for an idea of costs per click by industry.

 All we’re saying is: don’t rule out advertising because you think it’ll cost too much.
-Ads can ramp up your marketing by feeding in leads faster than other methods.
+Ads can ramp up your marketing by bringing in leads faster than other methods.

 Online marketing helps your business grow bigger faster

-While it may seem like there are too many options to consider, there’s no denying that even a small marketing effort can boost growth and help you get attention in a crowded marketplace.
+While it may seem like there are too many options, there’s no denying that even a small marketing effort can boost growth and help you get attention in a crowded marketplace.
 Focus on building your plan step-by-step and doing some testing along the way to find your marketing sweet spot.

 We hope the steps in our guide inspire you to take advantage of the many ways you can market your small business online.